Gochi00/Poloniex-Loans/README.md

 # Poloniex-Loans
 An old script for Google Scripts to access Poloniex loan data.
+I did not create this myself, most of it is copied online, from a source i cannot recall.

 I started by opening an Excel Spreadsheetm and created 2 sheets inside.
 A google script is created seperately and the Web url of the spreadsheet is used in the script to link the script with the spreadsheet.